Private, In-Home Tutoring in Palm City, Florida

-SchoolTutoring Academy’s tutoring programs for Palm City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Palm City, Florida students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Martin County School District follows Common Core Standards for Math and Language Arts, Next Generation Standards for the Sciences, and Sunshines State Standards for other core and elective subjects.
 Each curriculum focuses on key topics and help students deepen their knowledge each year while increasing the level of complexity as students progress.
 The district also offers challenging educational programs, as well as specialized programs to meet the needs of both gifted and special needs students.